-As a Boston native, I'm very excited to offer Senior Cycling's first-ever cycling tour of this compact and exciting "Hub" of history, architecture, arts & culture, higher education, technology, medicine, and sports.
-Only the most intrepid first-time visitor would try to drive a car into Boston, but the City has many wonderful, safe bike paths, and there's so much to see and enjoy from the vantage point of your bike seat.
-There'll also be plenty of time to take in some of that vast diversity by foot, easily accessible from our hotel.
+As a Boston native, I'm excited to offer Senior Cycling's first-ever cycling tour of this compact and exciting "Hub" of history, architecture, arts & culture, higher education, technology, medicine, and sports.
+Only the most intrepid first-time visitor would attempt driving a car in Boston, but the city has many wonderful, safe bike paths mostly aligned with the famous "Emerald Necklace", and there's so much to see and enjoy from the vantage point of your bike seat.
+There'll also be plenty of time to take in some attractions by foot, easily accessible from our hotel.

 A Senior Cycling Hub Tour means we're ensconced in one hotel the entire week, and we either ride out from the hotel, or (as on 2 days of this tour) we transport by van to the start of our ride, and return there by van at the conclusion of the day's riding.
-Our headquarters is the modern and delightful StayPineapple Boston, located in the City's charming South End -- a centuries old leafy residential neighborhood that is just a few blocks from well-known landmarks like Copley Square framed by Trinity Church and the Boston Public Library, the Prudential Center, and the Boston Public Garden.
+Our headquarters is the classic, fabulously located Colonnade Hotel on Huntington Avenue, the border between the city's bustling Back Bay and charming South End neighborhoods, and just a few blocks from well-known landmarks like Copley Square, framed by Trinity Church and the Boston Public Library, the Prudential Center, and the Boston Public Garden.

-Boston is an expensive city to visit, but I've secured a great rate for our week and with my local knowledge, I'll ensure you get your money's worth!
-And just to ensure you don't miss anything, we'll conclude the week with a Friday morning Boston Duck Boat Tour -- so you'll have seen the City from every possible angle!
+Boston is an expensive city to visit, especially in June, but I've secured a great rate for our week and with my local knowledge, I'll ensure you get your money's worth!
+We'll start the week with a fabulous overview of the city from ViewBoston, atop the Prudential Center right across the street from our hotel!
+And to ensure you don't miss anything, we'll conclude the week with a Friday morning Boston Duck Boat Tour -- so you'll have seen the City from every possible angle!

 There will be plenty of time for you to explore and take in the flavor of the City, and satiate your particular interests, whether that's a walk through the Museum of Fine Arts, a tour of Boston Symphony Hall, the famous Italian North End, the Freedom Trail, the waterfront New England Aquarium ... the list of possibilities is almost endless!